freakinbook/keyGenBase36/readme.md

-A little project I did for the freelance client.
+A little project I did for a freelance client.

 The task was to make a program that generates a 16-digit key that consists of [A-Z],[0-9].
 So base36 digits.